What am I nervous about? Everything.

 If any of these thoughts are familiar, you’re not alone.
 According to the Anxiety and Depression Association (2019), anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults.

 I create a safe place to share without being judged, and one in which you can be understood and supported.
-During treatment you will be given tools that can help manage the symptoms of anxiety, with the option for hypnotherapy/guided meditation.
-Self-hypnosis techniques can also be taught, so you can utilize the relaxation method at home.
+During treatment you will be given tools that can help manage the symptoms of anxiety, with the option for hypnotherapy.
+Hypnotherapy sessions are recorded; these recordings, along with other relaxation techniques, can be used between sessions to build the ability to get to a calm state.

 I'm not just sad or tired.